Which Of The Following Transactions Will Keep M1 Unchanged: Exact Answer & Steps

 • M1 total: $0 change

 The composition shifted.
-Which means the total didn't.
+Because of that, the total didn't.
 This is the classic example — and the one most likely to show up on your test.

 Depositing Cash into Checking